 Four year outlook

 Over the next four years our focus will be on improving and establishing strategies to fulfil and manage the above expectations.
-We anticipate an increase in the number and complexity of tax administration complaints as awareness of our role and satisfaction with our service become more widely known.
+We anticipate an increase in the number and complexity of complaints as awareness of our role and satisfaction with our service becomes more widely known.

-We will also continue to conduct programme of reviews.
-However, we will increasingly be guided by themes emerging from our complaints handling work which we anticipate will provide real time insights into emerging issues.
-Similar to previous work programmes, the IGT will consult with the broader community, including taxpayers, tax practitioners and their representative bodies to identify and prioritise the tax administration issues of most concern.
+We will also continue to maintain a programme of reviews, which is increasingly guided by real-time insight on themes and issues emerging from our complaints handling work.
+Similar to previous work programmes, the IGT will continue to consult with the broader community, including taxpayers, tax practitioners and their representative bodies to identify and prioritise the tax administration issues of most concern.

 We seek to fulfil our purpose through a range of deliverables.
 These are set out in the tables below, along with how they will be measured.
 The performance framework is intended to inform Parliament as well as ensure that IGT staff are aware of the impact of their work and how the deliverables achieve the fundamental goals of the IGT.

 Deliverable 1 – Effective handling of tax administration complaints

 - Actively investigate complaints in a fair, independent and timely manner.